Schroeder-Group/3_Imputation-Workshop/Step-by-step.md

 This is the first rule.
 Each rule defines how to create output files (the targets) from input files and it consists of one or several commands.

-The rule compute_gl generated genotype likelihoods (mpileup) and performs variant calling (call).
+The rule compute_gl generated genotype likelihoods ('bcftools mpileup') and performs variant calling ('bcftools call').
+The workflow supports multiple BAM files per sample; multiple BAM entries with the same sample ID will be automatically merged before GL calculation ('samtools merge').
 You can read more on samtools and bcftools here [bcftools documentation](https://samtools.github.io/bcftools/bcftools.html).
 You will find out there what each argument does.

 ```
 rule compute_gl: